 Next, connect your Blue USB microphone to your computer.
 The software should automatically recognize your mic, but if you’re unsure the correct microphone is being used, double-check in your settings.
 At most, you’ll just have to select the mic you want to use.

 For a quick and easy recording, you can use your conference software to record the call.
 Unfortunately, your guests won’t sound as clear as you since their vocals are compressed in order to reduce lag while streaming.

 If possible, it’s best to have your guests record themselves on their end as well.
 While it does require some additional setup, the difference in sound quality is noticeable.
 For best results, have your guests use a program like Audacity or GarageBand to record their audio and send you the files after the call.

 For more info on recording podcasts remotely, like recommended Zoom audio and call recording settings, check out our blog on How To Record a Podcast Over the Internet (Using Zoom).

 Hindenburg Journalist podcast production software

-Once you’ve recorded or imported all the various monologues, interviews, music and sound effects that will make up your podcast, you’ll need to edit those raw materials together to create the final product.
+Once you’ve recorded or imported all the audio clips that will make up your podcast, you’ll need to edit everything together to create the final product.
 Good editing can make or break your productions, but if you’re new to podcasting, it can be hard to know where to start.